Milk thistle has long been hailed as a "liver herb", well known for its liver enhancing and protective functions for both humans and pets.

 Milk thistle has been known to stimulate the uptake of glutathione from liver cells and can also prevent depletion of this protein.
 In fact, it has been found that milk thistle could increase glutathione levels in the liver by up to 35%!

-Because of the powerful antioxidant properties of the silymarin compounds, milk thistle is an ideal herb for detoxification.
+Because of the powerful antioxidant properties of the silymarin compounds, milk thistle is an ideal herb for liver detoxification.

 Who needs detoxification?
 You may ask.